gchq/Palisade-examples/deployment-k8s/local-k8s/README.md

 ## Deployment Types
-On running `helm install`, there are a number of variables that can be set in the [values.yaml](values.yaml).
+On running `helm install`, there are a number of variables that can be set in the [values.yaml](../values.yaml).
 In particular, the `global.deployment` field controls what sort of services and configurations are deployed.

 ### `example` Deployment
 * Deploy a pair of `employee_fileN.avro` files to the Data Service.
-* Prepopulate the services' caching layers, or otherwise configure them, with users, resources and serialisers matching the data files, and policies.
+* Pre-populate the services' caching layers, or otherwise configure them, with users, resources and serialisers matching the data files, and policies.
 * Deploy an `example-runner` pod.

-These resources are requested by the smoketest (using the `example-runner` pod).
+These resources are requested by the smoke test (using the `example-runner` pod).
-Be aware that most data only exists in a cache and has a TTL - when this cache expires, the data will be gone until redeploying.
+Be aware that most data only exists in a cache and has a TTL - when this cache expires, the data will be gone until redeployed.

 ### `performance-test` Deployment
 * Deploy hundreds of `employee_fileN.avro` files to the Data Service.
-* Prepopulate the services' caching layers, or otherwise configure them, with users, resources matching the data files, and policies.
+* Pre-populate the services' caching layers, or otherwise configure them, with users, resources matching the data files, and policies.
 * Deploy a `performance` pod.

 The performance test measures the time to request and read resources in a synthetic scenario.

-### `s3` Deployment
+### `S3` Deployment
 * Deploy the [S3 Resource Service](https://github.com/gchq/Palisade-readers/tree/develop/s3-resource) and [S3 Data Reader](https://github.com/gchq/Palisade-readers/tree/develop/s3-reader) modules.
-* Prepopulate the services' caching layers, or otherwise configure them, with users, serialisers, and policies only.
+* Pre-populate the services' caching layers, or otherwise configure them, with users, serialisers, and policies only.

 This allows requesting and reading resources using an S3 URI, which follows the scheme `s3://bucketname/objectprefix`.